Ink Review #2701: KWZ Turquoise

 Swabs:

-In large swabs on Tomoe River paper the ink has some black sheen.
+In large swabs on Tomoe River paper the ink has just a tiny bit of black sheen.

 Writing samples: